 Acas provides information and advice to businesses on a wide range of employment issues with the aim of improving employment relations.
 The Acas website contains a wide range of tools and information as well as details of the nationwide Acas training courses.

 The Companies House website provides guidance and forms for businesses setting up, running or closing a limited company or limited liability partnership.
 It contains detailed guidance on your filing obligations and links to the documents you may need to file and maintain your company records.

 The HM Revenue & Customs (HMRC) website contains information on all aspects of tax for individuals, partnerships and companies from self-assessment to VAT, Corporation Tax to PAYE, inheritance tax to Stamp Duty.
 You can also access HMRC's online services through the website allowing you to file returns and pay your tax liabilities online.

 Those starting or managing a business in England can call the Business Support Helpline on 0300 456 3565.
 In Scotland you can get help from Business Gateway, whilst those in the Highlands can access the Highlands and Islands service.
-Northern Irish entrepreneurs should visit the Invest Northern Ireland website, whilst the Welsh Government website Business Wales is Wales' key enterprise website.
+Northern Irish entrepreneurs should visit the Invest Northern Ireland website, whilst the Welsh Government website Business Wales is Wales's key enterprise website.

 Enterprise Agencies and other sources of help

 Local Enterprise Agencies also support people starting or managing their own small business.
 Find your nearest Enterprise Agency via the website of the National Enterprise Network.
 Check out your local Chamber of Commerce, too.

 If you're aged 18-30, the Prince's Trust might be able to help you (maybe even with a grant of £500).
 The organisation can be contacted on 0800 842 842.